Pod-Point/laravel-aws-pubsub/README.md

 - `trashed` _if soft delete is enabled_
 - `restored` _if soft delete is enabled_

-By default, all of these events would broadcast, but you can define which events in particular you'd like to broadcast using the `broadcastOn` method on the model itself, just like Laravel suggest it:
+By default, all of these events would broadcast, but you can define which events in particular you'd like to broadcast using the `broadcastOn` method on the model itself, just like Laravel suggests it:

 ```php
 /**